-It's easy to go past the wall and not even notice it.
+It's easy to go past the wall and ignore it.

 We've walked a few blocks into the old city.
-The antique shops lined up here--tiger skins, not cheap--stand in a high-rent position, across the street from the main mosque.
+The antiques shops lined up here--with tiger skins, not cheap--occupy a high-rent location across the street from the main mosque.

-The shops face the Idgah Square, which is in front of the Idgah Mosque.
+The shops face the Idgah Square, in front of the mosque.
 This open space was once a Thursday market, but administrators like Oriental markets about as much as they like nomads, which is not at all.
-Too hard to control.
 See the cars lined up at the far side of the square?
 They're parked along a wide street that the Chinese pushed through the old city.
 (Really, Robert Moses is the secret hero of Chinese city planners.)
 Now, see that splash of color behind the cars?

-Tourist promotion.
-Notice that though Uighur is put up top, Chinese is visually dominant.
-The argument might be that most of the visitors coming here are Chinese, not Uighur, but most of the tourists are neither.
-The sensible languages would be French and German.
+Uighur is put up top, but the Chinese version is visually dominant.
+From the perspective of tourism promotion, the sensible languages would be French and German.